dibdin/HIV-Drug-Repurposing-IBM-Cascon-project-/README.md

 ## Acknowledgments

-This project was part of the IBM Cascon × Evoke conference (2021), and guided by IBM collaborators and mentors specializing in computational health.
+This project was presented at the IBM Cascon × Evoke conference (2021).

----

-*Why this format works:*
-- Clear structure with separate sections for challenge, method, and results.
-- Action-oriented content highlights your ML approach and health impact.
-- Scalable and transparent—easy for others to run and extend.